 You might not need to know all of these terms to rank high on search engines.
 But, it’s always a plus to know more.
 Knowledge never goes to waste!

 This article is an introductory guide to all the necessary SEO terms for beginners.
 Hope you will get a brief idea about each term mentioned in the SEO glossary.
-You can study further about the terms you need to know in detail.
+You can study further the terms you need to know in detail.